After completing the program, Joanna found employment as a Lecturer for the UNH Analytics and Data Science Graduate School.

 In the future, I would like to apply my new skills beyond the realm of academia.
 I am especially interested in working on intellectually challenging projects with a mission to make the world a better place, whether by improving environmental sustainability, promoting social justice, or providing new opportunities to disadvantaged people, for example.

-As part of my coursework, I am collaborating with a team of UNH scientists to harness the power of predictive analytics and machine learning to analyze voluminous data being collected by sophisticated, high-frequency sensors in a network of New Hampshire streams and rivers.
-My role is to create an artificial neural network that will predict the volume of water that rivers discharge on different time scales, and to predict changes in stream chemistry (dissolved organic matter and nitrate concentrations).
-We expect the results to broaden our understanding of environmental processes and to give us a new tool for managing watersheds in near-real time.
+As part of my coursework, I collaborated with a team of UNH scientists to harness the power of predictive analytics and machine learning to analyze voluminous data being collected by sophisticated, high-frequency sensors in a network of New Hampshire streams and rivers.
+My role was to create an artificial neural network that would predict the volume of water that rivers discharge on different time scales, and to predict changes in stream chemistry (dissolved organic matter and nitrate concentrations).
+We expected the results to broaden our understanding of environmental processes and to give us a new tool for managing watersheds in near-real-time.

 Today, anyone can access a multitude of online courses on every subject, from statistics to programming languages to machine learning and beyond.
 But to me, what makes the UNH Analytics program more valuable than an online course is the people.
 My classmates have incredibly diverse backgrounds.
-Some are fresh out of college, others have worked in industry for years.
+Some are fresh out of college, others have worked in the industry for years.
 Their fields include sports, healthcare, marketing, biological sciences, insurance, IT, music, culinary operations, and more.
 I have learned so much from their unique perspectives and experiences.
-My professors are outstanding.
-They present material in highly engaging ways.
-They cultivate ties with local businesses, which provides us with amazing opportunities for networking and for gaining hands-on experience through practicum projects.
-They are attuned to the latest and greatest algorithms and analysis tools, and they teach them to us as soon as they are released.
-They help us strengthen not just our technical skills, but also skills like presentation, leadership, collaboration, negotiation, and conflict resolution.
-I always get the sense that they are fully invested in our success.
+My professors were outstanding.
+They presented the material in highly engaging ways.
+They cultivated ties with local businesses, which provided us with amazing opportunities for networking and for gaining hands-on experience through practicum projects.
+They were attuned to the latest and greatest algorithms and analysis tools, and they taught them to us as soon as they were released.
+They helped us strengthen not just our technical skills, but also skills like presentation, leadership, collaboration, negotiation, and conflict resolution.
+I always got the sense that they were fully invested in our success.